-23.2.
-A self-representation service is available to litigants in each Registry.
-The service provides free, confidential and impartial legal advice and assistance with Federal Court and Federal Circuit Court proceedings for individuals and community groups.
+23.2 A self-representation service is available to litigants in each Registry.
+The service provides free, confidential and impartial legal and/or financial advice and assistance with Federal Court and Federal Circuit Court proceedings for individuals and community groups.
 For further details contact the nearest Registry.

 a) consider the filed evidence, any communications and the draft orders forwarded by the applicant, and

 b) make appropriate orders, notify parties (applicant in these ex parte matters) and provide a sealed copy of the order.

 24.9 Filed documents in a matter can be viewed by parties or those authorised by a party on the Commonwealth Courts Portal.
 The Commonwealth Courts Portal (CCP) provides web-based services for court users to access information about cases before the Court.
 Parties may register for the CCP to gain access to documents which have been eLodged, as well as orders of the Court, judgments and listing events (past or future).
 More information about the CCP can be found in Online Services.

 24.10 Alternatively, stamped court orders are also available via Federal Law Search.
 The Federal Law Search facility provides selected information on cases to members of the public.